SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Activity_3.1/Basic_Arithmetic_Calculator/calculator.md

-1. Problem Desciption
+1. Problem Description
     - write a program that acts as a simple calculator that provides arithmetic capabilities to the user.
-    The program should accept two integers and an operator from user
+    The program should accept two integers and an operator from the user
-2. Probelm Analysis
+2. Problem Analysis

 Input:
     op: Character to store arithmetic operator entered by user num1, num2: Integers to store the two operands entered by user
 Process:
-    Read operand and operator from user
+    Read operand and operator from the user
     Validate operator
-    Perform arithmetic operation based on operator
-        If +, add num1 and num2
+    Perform arithmetic operations based on the operator If +, add num1 and num2
         If -, subtract num2 from num1
         If *, multiply num1 and num2